 The café in Manchester Design & Craft Centre is a bit of a hidden gem.
 Whilst tiny, it serves some lovely options for a lighter lunch such as soup and sandwiches.The carrot and split pea soup is lovely and served with a chunk of very tasty bread.
 The café is situated in the middle of the centre so you can admire the architecture of the place whilst you enjoy your lunch.
 The building used to be an old fish market and now houses independent artists and crafters.

 Ezra & Gil is part communal space, part vegetable grocers and part hipster.
 You come here because you want great sandwiches and a buzzing environment to meet with friends or catch up on work.
 Ezra & Gil’s menu embraces the concept of all day brunch and I would recommend the Veggie E&G Breakfast.
 They focus a lot on coffee, which I don’t drink, but if you do, make sure you give that a go too.
 The only thing I’d give a miss are the smoothies as I find them a bit watery.

 Whilst technically not a restaurant I don’t know what other category this wonderful place would fall into.
 In Ziferblat you don’t pay for anything except the time spent there at 8p a minute, capped at 4 hours.
 The place is decorated like an eccentric living room and they offer snacks, cake, drinks and board games.
 The really chilled vibe is perfect if you want a break from shopping, do location independent work or just want to have a nice catch up with your mates.

-Northern Quarter is only a small (albeit great) part of the Manchester food scene, to find out more about other areas of Manchester check out my neighbourhood guide!
+There are so many great places to eat in Northern Quarter and there are constantly new places opening.
+Hopefully you feel inspired to visit the neighbourhood, but also keep in mind that Northern Quarter is only a small (albeit great) part of the Manchester food scene.
+To find out more about other areas of Manchester check out my neighbourhood guide!